Colin227/YelpCamp/README.md

 # Yelp Campgrounds
-Basic CRUD app written in JavaScript.
-Based on Yelp, but for campgrounds.
+CRUD app written in JavaScript.
+Based on Yelp, for finding a great camping location!

+## Tech Used
+- npm
+- Express
+- Node
+- MongoDB
+- Mongoose
+- EJS
+- method-override
+- Bootstrap
+- Joi

 ## Current Progress
 Basic error handling implemented.
 Client-side form validation with bootstrap, express asynchronous error handling in progress.
+Will be implementing mapping with campground locations, as well as user reviews.

 ### Card layout for Details of each campground